averissimo/mass-blast/docs/index.md

  Investigador FCT *(IF/00653/2012)* from [FCT](www.fct.pt), co-funded by the European Social Fund *(ESF)* through the Operational Program Human Potential *(POPH)*;
   - André Veríssimo acknowledges support from [FCT](www.fct.pt) *(SFRH/BD/97415/2013)*.

-We would like to thank *Dra.
-Cathie Martin* and *Dr. Philippe Vain* for reading the manuscript and providing us with important comments and insights.
-We would also like to thank *Dr. Aldo Ricardo Almeida Robles* and *Dr. Nuno Mira* for testing MassBlast.
+We would like to thank *Cathie Martin* and *Philippe Vain* for reading the manuscript and providing us with important comments and insights.
+We would also like to thank *Aldo Ricardo Almeida Robles* and *Nuno Mira* for testing MassBlast.